dreamJarvis/dice-assingment/README.md

 ### header

-here we have a input box, and a sorting dropdown the sorting dropdown, provides you with the following attributes to sort the fetched repositories A Sort field with the following options- Stars, watchers count, score, name,created_at, updated_at.
+here we have a input box, and a sorting dropdown.
+The sorting dropdown, provides you with the following attributes to sort the fetched repositories with the following options- Stars, watchers count, score, name,created_at, updated_at.

 ### container

-it contains all the repositories we have fetched using the name you have provided, and it shows all the repositories in a card format, which contains
-Avatar, Repo name, Stars, Description, language
+it contains all the repositories we have fetched using the name you have provided, and it shows all the repositories in a card format, which contains : Avatar, Repo name, Stars, Description, language

 ### footer